enigma-io/boundless/README.md

 ---

-### UIKit Website & Component Demos
+### Website, Component Demos and Reference Styles

-To access the full set of demos, you'll need to clone the repo to your local projects folder:
+Clone the repository to your local machine:

 ```bash
 git clone git@github.com:enigma-platform/uikit.git
 ```

-Then `cd` into it and run the following commands:
+Each component folder includes a functional demo and some reference styles in `style.scss`.
+UIKit will ship with a recommended (fully-compiled) CSS skin file for the full `1.0.0` release, but `1.0.0-beta` comes unskinned.

+#### Running the Website Locally

+Run the following commands inside the cloned UIKit repository (assumes Node 4+ is installed):

 ```bash
 npm install